TheBeastCoding/standardized-multichannel-dataset-glaucoma/README.md

-# Standardized Multi-Channel Dataset for Glaucoma (SMDG-18), a standardization of 18 public datasets.
+# Standardized Multi-Channel Dataset for Glaucoma (SMDG-18), a standardization of 18 public datasets for AI applications.
 Standardized Multi-Channel Dataset for Glaucoma (SMDG-18) is a collection and standardization of 18 public full-fundus glaucoma images, associated image metadata like,  optic disc segmentation, optic cup segmentation, blood vessel segmentation, and any provided per-instance text metadata like sex and age.

+## Dataset Objective
+The objective of this dataset that is a machine learning-ready dataset for Glaucoma-related applications.

 ## Data Standardization
 - Full fundus images (and corresponding segmentation maps) are standardized by cropping the background, centering the fundus image, padding missing information, and resizing to 512x512 pixels.
 - Each available metadata text attribute is provided as a column in a CSV file